cochindreamdestinations/website/README.md

-# Cochin Dream Destinations website
+# Cochin Dream Destinations Website

 > Created using next.js and latest manine UI
+> Project is deployed in vercel

 [Cochin dream destinations](https://cochindreamdestinations.in)